 Students must be enrolled in the semester of the final defense.

 By the end of the fifth week in their graduation term, a candidate must:

 - File an online application for graduation via Academica.

 - Submit electronically to the Graduate School the Dissertation Title and Previous Degrees form.

 Two weeks before the Final Defense, a candidate must:

 - Submit the dissertation manuscript electronically to the Graduate School for a format check after adhering to all the formatting instructions.

 - Receive tentative approval of the dissertation from all members of the dissertation committee by obtaining their signatures on part 1 of the Final Report form.
-Their signatures on the form indicate approval of the content of the dissertation and its readiness for a public lecture presentation (defense).
+A pre-defense meeting of the student and whole committee is recommended, allowing committee members to indicate their concerns regarding the dissertation and the student to make needed revisions.
+Their signatures on the Final Report form indicate approval of the content of the dissertation and its readiness for a public lecture presentation (defense).
+Consequently, no requests for major revisions of the dissertation should arise at the defense.
 The graduate director's approval attests the committee meets composition policies.
 The candidate then submits the Final Report to the Graduate School for approval.

 - The person (either the committee advisor or graduate director) who runs the plagiarism check must check the box and sign their name on the Final Report.
 (See detailed instructions on how to run a Unicheck report below.)

 - Obtain committee members' signatures on a new Conflict of Interest form and submit to the Graduate School for approval.